-The University is currently updating and enhancing its Emergency Planning Procedures for managing the immediate impact of any major disaster or emergency at institutional level.
+The University is currently updating and enhancing its Incident Management procedures for managing the immediate impact of any major disaster or emergency at institutional level.

 The University is in the process of reviewing the structure and approach used for managing emergencies and also the roles and responsibilities of key central teams.
 A core part of this review is the redevelopment of the University's Major Incident Plan.
 This plan will provide the framework for managing the University response.

 Business Continuity is the process of assessing potential risks and developing strategies and procedures for dealing with them, so that the University’s core activities and functions can recover as soon as an emergency is under control.